Sivolc2/storymaker_app/docs/storymaker_usage.md

-# SystemaWriter Usage Guide (v0.1)
+# Storymaker Usage Guide (v0.1)

-SystemaWriter is an AI-assisted tool to help you generate structured narratives from your ideas.
+Storymaker is an AI-assisted tool to help you generate structured narratives from your ideas.
 This guide explains how to use the v0.1 features.

 ## How to Use

-1.  **Navigate to SystemaWriter:** In the application, find and open the "SystemaWriter" page.
+1.  **Navigate to Storymaker:** In the application, find and open the "Storymaker" page.
 2.  **Step 1: Input Concept**
     *   In the "Story Concept" text area, provide your initial ideas.
 Refer to the "Concept Document Checklist" below for what to include.
     *   Click "Generate Outline".